JarinHelliwell/MGRPJokers/_src/elements.md

                     <li>Real Name: Mei Higashionna</li>
                     <li>Magic: Fights enemies using the power of wind.</li>
                </ul>
                <p>An elementary schooler with a lively and childish personality.
 Very cheeky, Princess Tempest likes arguing with Princess Inferno, but generally gets along very well with the others.
-Given her young age, she enjoys transforming into her older-looking Magical Girl form to ge the attention of her middle school-aged crush.</p>
+Given her young age, she enjoys transforming into her older-looking Magical Girl form to get the attention of her middle school-aged crush.</p>
                <p>Princess Tempest's magic allows her to control wind, which she uses to fly and move around at high speeds.
 Her weapon in a boomerang that creates a vaccuum as it flies through the air, using the vaccuum to slice through anything.</p>
                <div class="Spoiler">
                     <div class="Spoiler-top Tempest">